BlogCategoriesCompareAbout

 Which humanoid robot will be available first for home purchase in 2026?

-Figure 03 is targeting late 2026 for consumer release, while Tesla Optimus Gen 3 is expected in 2027.
-Figure currently leads in commercial deployment with proven BMW factory operations.
+Figure 03 targets late 2026 for consumer release, while Tesla Optimus Gen 3 targets 2027.
+Figure currently leads in commercial deployment with proven BMW factory operations running 10+ hour shifts daily.

 Can these robots actually handle household chores like cooking and cleaning?